Skip to main content

 Applications are filed electronically and supporting documents are uploaded online.
 The applicant (employee) must have his/her biometric features recorded no later than 14 days after the application has been submitted.
 When living abroad the biometric features must be recorded at a Danish diplomatic mission or an application centre in the country where the applicant resides.

-If the application is successful, you will receive a paper based written decision online which can be used for a visa sticker if needed.
+If the application is successful, you will receive a paper based written decision send digitally or to the embassy which can be used for a visa sticker if needed.
 You will receive a physical work and residence permit card 4-6 weeks after entering and having your address registered in Denmark.

 7. What persons qualify as dependants?
 Can dependants work based on their dependant visa status?
 Are there any restrictions?